silshack/summer2018/_posts/hollaATyacodegirl/2018-06-20-hollaATyacodegirl-Final-Reflection-on Project.md

 I hope to explore data visualization a lot more, and maybe even take a class on it.
 I definitely hope to take as many more Python courses as possible in graduate school.
 I really enjoy the programming language, and want to become more proficient.

 Thank you to Elliott for being a great professor!
-This class certainly was a lot of work, and yet I thoroughly enjoyed it.
+This class certainly was a lot, and I thoroughly enjoyed it.

 Cheers,
 :fire: Halina :fire: